 How to choose a Medigap plan in Oregon

 Since Medigap plan benefits are standardized, your first task is determining the level of coverage you prefer.
 While it may be tempting to choose the cheapest option, it's important to remember that medical underwriting may make it impossible for you to enroll in a Medigap plan that provides more robust coverage after your Open Enrollment Period.
 And even the birthday rule only lets you change to a plan that offers equal or lesser coverage.
 You can't go from Plan A to Plan G.

 Although benefits are standardized, Medigap premiums vary according to the provider, so compare costs carefully.
 Pricing methods include:

 - Community rated: Premiums are not based on age.
 Costs may be higher in the beginning but over time, you pay less for a community rated plan.

 - Issue-age rated: Premiums are based on your age at the time you join the plan, not your age throughout the life of the policy.
 They may rise over time due to inflation, though.

 - Attained-age rated: Premiums start out low but rise as you age.
 These policies are usually the most expensive option over time.

 Our Find a Plan tool makes it easy to compare Medigap plans in Oregon.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.